Road Trip - North Coast of Tasmania

 Cradle Mountain

-Cradle Mountain, with the height of 1545 metres, is in the Cradle Mountain – Lake St Clair National Park.
-Visiting Tasmania is incomplete without visiting Cradle Mountain.
-The distance between Edge of the World and Cradle Mountain is around 250 kilometres.
+Toweringly majestic at 1545 meters, Cradle Mountain resides within the Cradle Mountain-Lake St Clair National Park.
+A visit to Tasmania remains incomplete without experiencing the allure of Cradle Mountain.
+The distance from the Edge of the World to Cradle Mountain is approximately 250 kilometres.

 Cradle Mountain